-Families to Freedom serves those taking refuge in a domestic violence shelter where transportation is needed to arrive, or to relocate after being a resident at the shelter.
+Families to Freedom serves those taking refuge in a domestic violence shelter in North Texas where transportation is needed to arrive, or to relocate after being a resident at the shelter.
 There are many reasons survivors may seek travel after spending time in a shelter.
 Whether for family support, job opportunities, affordable housing or distance from a stalking ex-partner, our service helps survivors continue to rebuild their life after abuse, and it makes the shelter space available for the next caller.
 When a shelter is able to help more people, there will be a stronger support in the community for that shelter.
 We see this as serving double!

 Shelter clients seeking our service will need to be verified as current residents or program participants before service can be scheduled.
 This usually involves a conversation with a case manager or program personnel before or after your call.